frankrazzih/virtual_doctor_backend/README.md

-<h1>VIRTUAL DOCTOR</h1>
+<h1>WELCOME TO VIRTUAL DOCTOR</h1>
 <p>
-    This is an advanced telemedicine platform.
-With unique and advanced features compared to the existing telemedicine platforms.
+    This is an advanced telemedicine platform which includes virtual consultations and pharmacy purchase of the prescription issued after the consultation.
 </p>